-Currently exploring how mice respond to specific visual information as a function of social hierarchy.
-I am focusing on understanding the development of visually-guided social behavior among singling groups.
+Currently exploring how mice respond to specific visual information as a function of social hierarchy and early visual experiences.
+I am focusing on understanding the development of visually-guided behaviors among siblings.

 Little is known about how the maturation of cortical versus subcortical circuits influences innate visual behaviors such as recognition of prey.
 I am investigating whether developmental changes in activity patterns of networks in the visual cortex versus the midbrain correlate with changes in approach and freezing behavior in mice.

 I am interested in understanding how specific wiring in the brain underlies behavioral responses to visual information.
 I work towards this by recording the electrical activity of visually responsive neurons in the cortex and midbrain while animals view behaviorally salient visual stimuli.
 I then compare how visual stimulus features are encoded by these neurons in animals with different experiences and under different behavioral states.